+Selected Gas: Air 👻

-Selected Gas: Flow Units: Temp Units: Pressure Units: Air Air Methane Argon Carbon Dioxide i-Therm Gas Library Save Exit
+Flow Units: Temp Units: Air Methane Argon Carbon Dioxide gTherm Gas Library

+Pressure Units: KPa A

+Save Exit

 Selecting qTherm Gas Library from the Dial-A-Gas pull down menu allows users to access Sierra's unique Dial-A-Gas library.
 Our library is continually growing and expanding.
 As Sierra calibrates more and more gases with the 640i, we are able to improve the accuracy of our current qTherm gases and add new ones.
-These new or improved gases are available for download from our qTherm Gas Library, and can then be uploaded into your 640i as a replacement gas for any of the three slots available (remember Air is always in slot 1 and is NOT replaceable).

-To start the qTherm gas library, select and save qTherm Gas Library from the drop down menu.
+These new or improved gases are available for download from our qTherm Gas Library, and can then be uploaded into your 640i as a replacement gas for any of To start the qTherm gas library, select and save qTherm Gas Library from the drop down menu.
 This will bring up the following screen: